curvance/Curvance-CantinaCompetition/CANTINA_README.md

 ### Enshrined Actions

 Supplemental tooling has been built to enshrine flexible actions inside Curvance.
-Things such as zapping and native leverage are supported through protocol zappers and the positon folding contract.
+Things such as zapping and native leverage are supported through protocol zappers and the position folding contract.

 ### Blast Native Contracts

 Supplemental contracts have been built for deployment on the L2 Blast.
-These contracts are developed in order to manage native yield for the chain and will not be deployed on any other chains.
+These contracts are developed to manage native yield for the chain and will not be deployed on any other chains.
 Blast Native mToken (c & d tokens) contracts will not be deployed as is, and are intended to be overridden for asset specific implementations.

 ## Contest Specific Information